 We boarded the “DUCK” at the Museum of Science and was greeted by a ConDUCKtor.
 Once we were off, we quaked through the streets, while taking in the many sites that make Boston the birthplace of freedom.
 Of course, there were a few sites that were not revolutionary, like Cheers from the 1980′s TV show.
 We didn’t see Sam and Norm, but we did get to check out some pretty beautiful views of the Boston and Cambridge skyline when we splashed into the Charles River.
 Riding on the river my son’s favorite part of the tour and was thrilled when he had an opportunity to drive the DUCK.

-Our ConDUCKtor was great and I regret that I can’t remember his name.
+Our ConDUCKtor was great, and I regret that I can’t remember his name.
 I do remember his sense of humor and some interesting tidbits that he shared.
-For instance while we were cruising along the Charles River, he pointed out what was once the Charles Street Jail and shared a story of James Curley, who was the Mayor of Boston and served not one, but two prison terms.
-He also pointed out a segment of the Berlin Wall which was located outside the main entrance of the EF Education building in Cambridge.
+For instance, while we were cruising along the Charles River, he pointed out what was once the Charles Street Jail and shared a story of James Curley, who was the Mayor of Boston and served not one, but two prison terms.
+He also pointed out a segment of the Berlin Wall which located outside the main entrance of the EF Education building in Cambridge.
 I sure didn’t expect to see a piece of world history in front of an office building.
-I can’t leave you scratching your head, so in case you’re wondering EF Education is a world leader in international education and they offer study abroad programs.
+I can’t leave you scratching your head, so in case you’re wondering EF Education is a global leader in international education and they offer study abroad programs.
 Ah, now it makes more sense.

 If you enjoyed this post, you also might like America’s Oldest Restaurant and Following the Red Brick Road – Boston’s Freedom Trail.